 In the course of chronic progressive pancreatitis, as the pancreas is destroyed, serum amylase and lipase may revert to normal.
 However, excessive fecal nitrogen levels persist and are used as an indicator of pancreatic atrophy.

 Determining nitrogen balance, when used in conjunction with 24-hour urine nitrogen measurement

 Average fecal nitrogen excretion is approximately 1 to 2 g N/24 hours.
 Significantly abnormal excretion rates, resulting in negative nitrogen balance, may be associated with severe stress due to multiple trauma, head injury, sepsis, or extensive burns.
 Elevated values above 2.5 g N/24 hours may be consistent with chronic progressive pancreatitis.
 The goal with therapy for a depleted person is a positive nitrogen balance of 4 to 6 g N/24 hours.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Measurement of both urine and fecal nitrogen is necessary for the accurate determination of nitrogen balance.

-Specify length of collection period and total weight of entire stool specimen.
+Specify length of collection period (duration of either 24, 48, 72, or 96 hour) for entire stool specimen.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.